 Be sure to try and find recyclable options to cut down on waste.
 Consider investing in cups that you personalize for each guest beforehand.
-This fun idea will add a layer of comfort that your guests won’t accidentally grab the wrong drink and also adds a great personal touch – and fun takeaway.
-Think of it as an adult loot-bag!
+This fun idea will add a layer of comfort so that your guests won’t accidentally grab the wrong drink and also adds a great personal touch – and fun takeaway.
+Think of it as an adult loot bag!

 5. Playlist & Entertainment

 It’ll be the cherry on top to create a playlist that will get your guests in the mood for fun!
 Add some oldies, some one-hit wonders, and enough variety for all tastes in music.

 Ask guests to provide a suggestion for your playlist.
 Perhaps something they listened to over the last few years that kept them energized and positive!

 In addition to your playlist, consider what other entertainment you may be able to offer.